Academic Tech Tools

 - Videoconference: A synchronous distance learning technology that allows students throughout the State—and beyond—to take part in WSU’s educational experience.
 The videoconference system’s main objective is to enhance WSU’s academic programs.
 However, it is also used for meetings and events other than classes to support WSU’s administrative needs.

 - Learning Management System: A Learning Management System (LMS) is software that creates a virtual classroom where students and instructors share information.
-WSU uses Blackboard Learn.
+WSU uses Canvas.

 - Cougar Capture: Record and stream your lecture.
-Panopto is installed on all General University Classroom computers on the Pullman campus, and is available for all users with a Blackboard Learn account.
+Panopto is installed on all General University Classroom computers on the Pullman campus, and is available for all users with a Canvas account.